groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/net/advanced-usage/set-document-preview-resolution/_index.md

     });
 ```

 **Breaking this down:**
-- The lambda function determines how each page preview gets saved
+- The lambda function determines how each page preview gets saved.
-- `pageNumber` is automatically provided for each page in your document
+- `pageNumber` is automatically provided for each page in your document.
-- `Path.Combine` ensures cross-platform file path compatibility
+- `Path.Combine` ensures cross‑platform file path compatibility.
-- The naming pattern (`result_with_resolution_{pageNumber}.png`) helps you identify files later
+- The naming pattern (`result_with_resolution_{pageNumber}.png`) helps you identify files later.

-**Common use case**: If you're building a web application, you might want to save these previews to a web-accessible directory or upload them to cloud storage.
+**Common use case**: If you're building a web application, you might want to save these previews to a web‑accessible directory or upload them to cloud storage.

 ### Step 3: Set Resolution and Format

-Now for the important part - actually controlling the preview quality:
+Now for the important part – actually controlling the preview quality:

 ```csharp
     previewOptions.PreviewFormat = PreviewFormats.PNG;
     previewOptions.Resolution = 144;
 ```

 **Resolution explained:**
-- **72 DPI**: Standard screen resolution - good for web viewing, smaller file sizes
+- **72 DPI** – Standard screen resolution; good for quick thumbnails.
-- **144 DPI**: High-quality previews - what we're using here, great balance of quality and performance
+- **96 DPI** – Slightly sharper while still keeping file size low.
+- **144 DPI** – High‑quality previews; the sweet spot for most business apps.
-- **300 DPI**: Print quality - excellent detail but larger files and slower generation
+- **300 DPI** – Print quality; excellent detail but larger files and slower generation.

 **Format considerations:**
-- **PNG**: Best for documents with text and diagrams (what we're using)
+- **PNG** – Best for text‑heavy documents (what we're using).
-- **JPEG**: Better for photo-heavy documents, smaller file sizes
+- **JPEG** – Better for photo‑heavy documents, smaller file sizes.
-- **BMP**: Uncompressed, largest files but fastest to generate
+- **BMP** – Uncompressed, largest files but fastest to generate.

+If your goal is to **reduce preview file size**, you can lower the `Resolution` to 96 DPI or switch `PreviewFormat` to `JPEG`.

 ### Step 4: Generate the Previews

-Time to create those high-resolution previews:
+Time to create those high‑resolution previews:

 ```csharp
     annotator.Document.GeneratePreview(previewOptions);
 ```

 This single line does a lot of work behind the scenes:
 - Processes each page of your document
 - Applies your resolution settings
 - Generates the preview files according to your specifications
 - Handles memory management and cleanup

 ### Step 5: Confirm Success

-Always good to let users know when operations complete successfully:
+Always let users know when operations complete successfully:

 ```csharp
     Console.WriteLine($"\nDocument preview with resolution generated successfully.\nCheck output in {"Your Document Directory"}.");
 }
 ```

-In a real application, you'd probably log this information or update a progress indicator instead of using Console.WriteLine.
+In a real application, you'd probably log this information or update a progress indicator instead of using `Console.WriteLine`.

 ## Common Issues & Solutions

-Let's address the problems you're most likely to encounter when working with document preview resolution:

 ### Issue 1: Previews Look Blurry or Pixelated

-**Symptoms**: Generated previews appear fuzzy, text is hard to read
-**Solution**: Increase the resolution setting.
-Try 144 DPI first, then 200-300 DPI if needed
+**Solution**: Increase the resolution setting (`previewOptions.Resolution = 200;`) or switch to PNG if you’re using JPEG.
-**Code fix**: `previewOptions.Resolution = 200;`

 ### Issue 2: Large File Sizes

-**Symptoms**: Preview files are consuming too much storage space
-**Solutions**:
-- Lower the resolution (try 96 DPI for web-only viewing)
-- Switch to JPEG format for photo-heavy documents
-- Implement image compression after generation
+**Solution**: Lower the DPI, switch to JPEG, or add post‑generation compression.

 ### Issue 3: Slow Preview Generation

-**Symptoms**: GeneratePreview() takes too long to complete
-**Solutions**:
-- Process documents asynchronously
-- Generate previews for specific page ranges instead of entire documents
+**Solution**: Process documents asynchronously, generate previews for specific page ranges, or cache results.
-- Consider caching previews to avoid regeneration

 ### Issue 4: Out of Memory Exceptions

-**Symptoms**: Application crashes when processing large documents
-**Solutions**:
-- Process pages individually rather than all at once
-- Dispose of Annotator instances properly
-- Implement memory monitoring in your application
+**Solution**: Process pages individually, dispose of `Annotator` instances properly, and monitor memory usage.

 ## Performance Optimization Tips

-When you're dealing with document preview resolution in production applications, performance matters.
-Here are some strategies that actually work:
+When you're dealing with document preview resolution in production, performance matters.
+Here are strategies that actually work:

 ### Choose the Right Resolution for Your Use Case

-- **Web applications**: 96-144 DPI is usually sufficient
+- **Web applications**: 96–144 DPI
-- **Desktop applications**: 144-200 DPI provides good balance
+- **Desktop applications**: 144–200 DPI
-- **Print preparation**: 300 DPI for final output
+- **Print preparation**: 300 DPI

 ### Implement Smart Caching